 How to make a presentation.

 Presentations are welcome on any aspect of urban island studies, but we especially invite presentation on the conference theme of ‘Islands, Resources, and Society’.
 The deadline for abstracts is 28 February 2018.
 You can propose a presentation here.

 Zhoushan is China’s largest coastal archipelago.
 The archipelago is regarded as peripheral and remote yet is just offshore from the major cities of Ningbo, Hangzhou, and Shanghai.
 On account of its spectacular scenery and sacred island of Putuoshan, Zhoushan has been a popular tourism destination for nature and religious tourism for centuries.
 Zhoushan is home to China’s largest fishery, yet the islands have also become a major innovation and shipping hub, with the Port of Ningbo-

 About the conference.

-Presenters are invited to submit papers for consideration at the online, open access journal Urban Island Studies.
+Presenters are invited to submit papers for consideration at one the following online, open access journals: Urban Island Studies or Island Studies Journal.
 Because all papers are subject to peer review, publication is not guaranteed.
-There is no deadline for submission, but authors who wish to make an impact on research resulting from the conference may wish to submit papers by 30 May 2018.
-You can learn about the journal and how to submit a paper on the Urban Island Studies site.
+There is no deadline for submission.

 This conference is a collaboration of: